-Transit benefits the region’s overall travel conditions by helping to reduce single-occupant vehicle (SOV) travel.
-However, this is not the main objective in the push to develop a regional transit system.
-The main objective is to provide additional travel options and improve connectivity and efficiency.
+Transit (aka public transportation) benefits the region’s overall travel conditions by helping to reduce single-occupant vehicle (SOV) travel.
+The main objective of transit is to provide travel options, but it also meets secondary objectives, like increased mobility, reduced congestion, and improved air quality.

 - US 280 Transit Study